Our goal is simple - empower and develop Airmen to accelerate change

 27 SOW Mission

 To Fly, Fight and Win - specialized airpower any time, any place, anywhere.

 27 SOW Vision

-A Better Cannon - Powered by Airmen, Fueled by Innovation, Supported by Community
+A Better Cannon - Powered by Airmen, Fueled by Innovation, Strengthened by Community

 Cannon Air Force Base, home of the 27th Special Operations Wing, lies in the high plains of eastern New Mexico, near the Texas Panhandle.
 The base is eight miles west of Clovis, New Mexico, and is 4,295 feet above sea level.
 The base itself sits on 3,789 acres of land.